hrkfdn/deckard/README.md

     configuration.
 On an Android emulator device `echo " setenv LD_PRELOAD /system/lib/libdeckard.so" >> /init.zygote32.rc` can be
     executed in an *adb shell* running as root.
+- Reboot the device and pipe the logcat output to Deckard.